webix-hub/docs/data/tutorials/start_coding.md

 ##HTML Containers {#html}

-You can set position, style and dimensions of the needed components with the help of javascript only (study [Layout](desktop/layout.md) and
+You can set position, style and dimensions of the needed components with the help of JavaScript only (study [Layout](desktop/layout.md) and
 [Sizing Components](desktop/dimensions.md) articles) or place the into html containers to take the task to CSS.
 To achieve this, make up an html-layout, set
 ID to **div** elements and set this ID as the value of the component's container parameter.